SergeyKoz/WinFormsMVC/README.md

     [Route(Route = "path/to/controler")] //or [Route("path/to/controler")]
     class UserController : Controller
     {
-        //Action a method ends "Action" can receive many argoments of ActionParameter type
+        //Action a method ends "Action" can receive many arguments of ActionParameter type
         //calling the action  Router.Run("path/to/controler/index");
         public void IndexAction() // action
         {